 After hurtling along a semi-deserted road cutting across rural Andalucia (the A384 to be precise), we turned off to plunge through vertiginous switchbacks leading south.
 Nothing new there – just typical Andalucian sierra.
 But our destination was unique – Setenil, a pueblo blanco cascading down a hillside from a Moorish fortress to a river, all of it interlaced by limestone cliffs pockmarked with caves.

 Over the centuries dozens and dozens of tiny whitewashed houses have been built into the cliffs to front the caves – rather like the more famous Guadix just east of Granada, or Turkey’s sculptural Cappadocia.
 But Setenil’s cave houses have even more surprising features.
-Some have virtually no light due to huge slabs of rock blocking the sky outside, others crouch below overhangs that look distinctly threatening.
+Some have virtually no light due to huge slabs of rock blocking the sky outside, others crouch below overhangs that look distinctly menacing.
 The jig-saw character of the urban fabric almost feels theatrical, yet its history goes back a long way.

 From prehistoric cavemen to vintners

-Setenil de las Bodegas (its full name) was once a flourishing town of wine-producers (hence ‘bodegas’) and before that a Moorish stronghold seized by the Castilians in 1484, just six years before the fall of Granada.
+Setenil de las Bodegas (its full name) was once a flourishing town of wine-producers (hence ‘bodegas’) and before that a Moorish stronghold seized by the Castilians in 1484, just eight years before the fall of Granada.
 Rewind fourteen centuries further and it was peopled by Romans, a few thousand years more and Setenil was part of a regional network of cave-dwellers.